andrewcooke89/andrewcooke89/README.md

 Hi I'm Andrew - I am a Full Stack Software Engineer living in Berlin.
 I'm passionate about creating scalable and reliable applications that provide great user experience.

-Highly knowledgable in Javascript technologies including (but not limited to) Typescript, React, Angular, Apollo, GraphQl, Redux, Redux-Saga, Koa, Express and NodeJs.
+Highly knowledgable in Javascript technologies including (but not limited to) Typescript,Rust,  GraphQl,  NodeJs.

 I'm also incredibly passionate about working towards a decentralized future with the use of blockchain technology.